 - Are you employed?
 For how long?

 Helpful Hint: Politeness toward the hearing officer is an absolute must.
-Many of these hearings are as a much a trial of the driver’s character as a legal battle and are decided on the same.
-The best way to lose your license is to be rude to the hearing officer.
+These hearings are as much a trial of the driver’s character as a legal battle and are decided on the same.
+The easiest way to lose your license is to be rude to the hearing officer.

 After hearing all the evidence, the hearing officer generally has a number of choices in terms of upholding the suspension or allowing the driver to continue to be licensed.
 The hearing officer can also put the licensee on a period of probation during which the licensee must abide by all terms laid out by the hearing officer to continue to be licensed.